Learning to paint Frescos with a Master

 Deadline to book: 15th May 2019

-Fresco is an ancient painting technique that has used for the decoration of wall surfaces for millennia.
+Fresco is an ancient painting technique that has been used for the decoration of wall surfaces for millennia.
 Early known, surviving examples date back to before 2000BC.
 However, the techniques of fresco painting were reborn and reinterpreted during the Italian Renaissance and reached a zenith during the Renaissance and later Baroque periods.
 The process of fresco painting, in its simplest form, is applying pigments to a freshly plastered wall surface, while the plaster is still wet.
 The pigments penetrate the plaster the result gives the fresco artwork remarkable resistance and preservation.

 Antonio Rava has produced a fantastic introductory course to fresco painting for TEC.
 The course will allow anyone interested in the art of fresco painting to get a good grounding in the techniques you will need.
 The first part of the course is focused on practicing the techniques from each stage of the fresco painting process.
 You will have the opportunity to explore the preparation of the last two layers of plaster, the ‘arraccio’ layer upon which you will transfer the outline of your design, and then ‘intonaco’ layer upon which you will paint.
 You will explore the world of pigments and discover through experimentation which pigments work and which do not.